cogs121teamF/cogs121-sp16-ass1/README.md

 Error message indicating that user supplied invalid picture url tells user what the problem is so that they can pick a different url.

 9. Help and documentation
 In the footer area, there is information provided to contact us if the user needs help so that the user can easily find help by inquiring poopark@github.com their issue.

+10. User control and freedom
+User has the ability to logout with the top right logout button and go to the previous screen in the case that they are logged in the wrong account.